Skip to main content

 Zinc is a mineral of considerable importance for male endocrine health.
 It acts as a cofactor for numerous enzymes, including those involved in the synthesis of testosterone.
 Research indicates that zinc deficiency can lead to reduced testosterone levels, particularly in older men or those with significant physical stress.

 Zinc also influences the activity of 5-alpha reductase, an enzyme that converts testosterone to its more potent form, dihydrotestosterone (DHT).
-Furthermore, zinc helps maintain the integrity of Leydig cells, the primary sites of in the testes.
+Furthermore, zinc helps maintain the integrity of Leydig cells, the primary sites of testosterone production in the testes.

 Zinc deficiency can directly impair testosterone synthesis and Leydig cell function, influencing male hormonal health.